Breaking the limits of purification: Postselection enhances heat-bath algorithmic cooling: Refining the idea

-We thus see that applying ICO to upgrade HBAC protocols requires nuance.
-At least one pure qubit must be used to enable ICO, while the goal of HBAC is to generate a large number of pure qubits.
-It then follows that one can tailor an HBAC+ICO setup to optimize the number of pure qubits generated for a given number of input pure qubits, desired probability of success, and temperature of the heat bath, among other parameters.
+We thus see that applying \sugg{controlled unitaries} to upgrade HBAC protocols requires nuance.
+At least one pure qubit must be used to enable \suggQ{postselection}, while the goal of HBAC is to generate a large number of pure qubits.
+It then follows that one can tailor an HBAC+\suggQ{PS} setup to optimize the number of pure qubits generated for a given number of input pure qubits, desired probability of success, and temperature of the heat bath, among other parameters.

+For a given initial $n+1$-qubit state, the ideal single-quantum-switch process uses $U_A$ and $U_B$ similar to that of Eq. \eqref{eq:U1 and U2 original}: